How to Hire a Marketing Person: 8 Top Marketing Skills to Look For • Toggl Hire

 How to Hire a Marketing Person: 8 Top Marketing Skills to Look For

-The field of marketing is broad.
+Marketing is a broad, broad field.
 In fact, it’s a lot broader than many startup CEOs or business owners think.
-There are many areas of specialty, such as social media marketing, paid advertising, product marketing, and even communications (who knew!).
+There are many areas of specialty, such as social media marketing, paid advertising, product marketing, and even communications (who knew?).

-Since not everyone is aware of the vastness of the marketing field (especially those with a technical background), it introduces the risk of hiring someone specializing in a particular field that may not be the right fit for your business, at least not yet.
+Since not everyone is aware of the vastness of the marketing field (especially those with a technical background), most companies misunderstand what they should be hiring for and who might make a ‘great hire.’
+This puts a lot of teams at risk of hiring someone specializing in the wrong area of marketing who may not be the right fit for their business—at least not yet.

-Finding your first marketer starts with determining your business goals.
+So, take it from us: finding your first marketing hire starts with determining your business goals.
 This will depend on what kind of business model you have and how your business will grow.

 For example, if your business adopts a product-led growth strategy, you might use PR and content as the main growth drivers.
 Naturally, you’ll need a person with those specific skills.
 Or if your organization is sales-led, growth depends on adding someone to the existing team who is strong in creating sales enablement material.